bilthon/Tiled-Social-Gallery/README.md

 Tiled-Social-Gallery
 ====================

-Just a demo project of a gallery from your facebook photos.
-It showcases the use of the StaggeredGridView with a custom onClickListener callback setup.
+Just a demo project of a gallery from your facebook photos.<br>
+It showcases the use of the <b>StaggeredGridView</b> with a custom onClickListener callback setup.

 ![Screenshots](imgs/SocialGallery.png "Screenshot of the gallery")